ChadwigOtieno/Pizza-Project/README.md

 ## Data Visualization

 I created visualizations to represent the insights gained from the data analysis.
-The visualizations are available in the `visualizations` folder.
+The visualizations are available in the `Pizza visualizations` folder.

 ## Dashboard